How to Sell Your House by Owner and Save Thousands

 - Marketing brochures

-- Agent support should you have a question
+- Agent support on how to sell your own home should you have a question

 - Closing coordinator (for an additional low fee) for expert contractual guidance